 Lesley Shelton is a social worker with more than 25 years of experience in working with families in crisis, starting in children’s services and then moving to senior care.
-Lesley’s passion for working with families touched by Dementia-related illnesses is inspired by her own family’s experience.
+Lesley’s passion for working with families touched by dementia-related illnesses is inspired by her own family’s experience.

 What are some things to know about Lesley?